eliemichel/LearnWebGPU/basic-3d-rendering/3d-meshes/a-simple-example.md

 We have a beginning of something.
 With this rotation, it starts looking like 3D, but there remains some important points to be concerned about:

- - **Depth fighting** As highlighted in the image bellow, the triangles do not overlap in the correct order.
+ - **Depth fighting** As highlighted in the image below, the triangles do not overlap in the correct order.
  - **Transform** We have the basics, but it is a bit manual, and there is still **no perspective**!
  - **Shading** The trick of setting the tip of the pyramid to a darker color was good for starting, but we can do much better.